marcosdg/darwin/README.md

 ## Disclaimer

 * Currently, darwin is not fully portable.
-It is not guaranteed to work in systems other than GNU/Linux.
+It is not guaranteed to work in systems other than GNU/Linux or Mac OS X.
 * Currently, darwin is not optimized for peak performance regarding both memory consumption and computing time.

 ## Requirements